coreos/docs/sdk/index.md

 ### Prerequisites

-You need to have pre-installed:
+System requirements to get started:

-* curl
+- curl
-* git
+- git

-* You need to have a proper GIT Setup:
+You also need a proper git setup:

 ```
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
 ```

-__Do all of the following steps as a normal user and also not with sudo!__
+**NOTE**: Do the git configuration as a normal user and not with sudo.

 ### Install depot_tools